tcnksm/dockerfile-centos-buildpack-deps/README.md

 ## Language Stacks

-This stack is designed to be the foundation of a language-stack image for centOS.
+This stack is designed to be the foundation of a language-stack image for CentOS.

 - [ruby](https://github.com/tcnksm/dockerfile-centos-ruby)
 - [rails](https://github.com/tcnksm/dockerfile-centos-rails)